choria-io/website/docs/content/tasks/_index.md

 ## Benefits

-Choria provides support for Puppet Tasks to the Open Source Community.
-Choria provides a strong enterprise focussed workflow with the following features:
+Choria provides support for Puppet Tasks to the Open Source Community, it provides a strong enterprise focussed workflow with the following features:

   * Tasks are downloaded from the Puppet Server to the nodes.
 You have a single point of code management and it's not 100s of admins home directory
   * Does not need SSH or direct access to nodes